ProjectNeura/leads-docs/docs/vec/user-manual.md

 ## Connect the Wheel Speed Sensors

-If I can still keep up with the fashion, wheel speed sensors should be 3 or 4 hall switches that each has 3 pins.
+If I can still keep up with the fashion, wheel speed sensors should be 3 or 4 Hall switches that each has 3 pins.

 ![wheel-speed-sensors](../_static/wheel-speed-sensors.jpg)